Copenhagen November 25-26, 2025

 Open precompetitive public-private partnerships have gained traction in e.g. biomedical research.
 These partnerships forego IP to research outputs and share outputs freely in the public domain.
 Such partnerships seek to accelerate the progress and use of science and have been argued to lay a stronger foundation for early-stage deeptech startups.
 But what is the real potential of open partnerships for stimulating the development of new startups with scaleup potential?

-• Iiro Eerola, Policy Officer, Knowledge Valorisation and Technology Infrastructures Unit in the Directorate General for Research and innovation (RTD)
+• Iiro Eerola, Policy Officer, Knowledge Valorisation and Technology Infrastructures Unit in DG RTD (Iiro Eerola bio)

 Moderator